Walla Walla, Washington: 2000 census

-Economy and infrastructure
+Economy

 Agriculture

-Though wheat is still a big crop, vineyards and wineries have become economically important over the last three decades.
+Though wheat is still a significant crop, vineyards and wineries have become economically important over the last three decades.
 In summer 2020, there were over 120 wineries in the greater Walla Walla area.
 Following the wine boom, the town has developed several fine dining establishments and luxury hotels.
 The Marcus Whitman Hotel, originally opened in 1928, was renovated with original fixtures and furniture.
 It is the tallest building in the city, at 13 stories.

 The Walla Walla Sweet Onion and the Great Grape are a few crops with a rich tradition.
 Over a century ago on the Island of Corsica, off the west coast of Italy, a French soldier named Peter Pieri found an Italian sweet onion seed and brought it to the Walla Walla Valley.
 Impressed by the new onion's winter hardiness, Pieri, and the Italian immigrant farmers who comprised much of Walla Walla's gardening industry, harvested the seed.

 The sweet onion developed over several generations through the process of selecting onions from each year's crop, targeting sweetness, size and round shape.
 The Walla Walla Sweet Onion is designated under federal law as a protected agricultural crop.
 In 2007 the Walla Walla Sweet Onion became Washington's official state vegetable.
 There is also a Walla Walla Sweet Onion Festival, held annually in July.
 Walla Walla Sweet Onions have low sulfur content (about half that of an ordinary yellow onion) and are 90 percent water.

 Walla Walla currently has two farmers markets, both held from May until October.
 The first is located on the corner of 4th and Main, and is coordinated by the Downtown Walla Walla Foundation.
 The other is at the Walla Walla County Fairgrounds on S. Ninth Ave, run by the Walla Walla Valley Farmer's Market.